 The designated area is made up of Priority Area 1 and Priority Area 2 and each area is determined by the postcode of the applicant's permanent home address.
 Places will be offered to applicants who are ranked high enough according to the GCSE point system described above and who reside within the designated area.
-This must be the applicant's permanent home address with their parent/carer on 31st August 2024 and they should still be living there at the time of admission to the school.
+This must be the applicant's permanent home address with their parent/carer on 31st August 2025 and they should still be living there at the time of admission to the school.
 The school may ask for documentary evidence to support the application.
 Only if there are further places available will applicants who live outside the designated area be considered.
-The address which will be used for consideration to be living within the designated area must be the applicant's permanent address by 31st August 2024 and they should still be living there at the time of admission to the school.
 The exception to this is Crown Servants or members of the Armed Forces.
 See Appendix 1 for the list of postcodes within the designated area.